Vector Search

 The `.where("label > 2")` applies a filter before vector search, `.select(["text", "keywords", "label"])` chooses specific columns to return, and `.limit(5)` restricts results to the top `5` most similar vectors.

-As a result, you'll see a pandas DataFrame with just the data you want from the most similar vectors.
+As a result, you'll see a result with just the data you want from the most similar vectors.

 ### Vector Search with Postfiltering